 F. Employees must provide written verification to the appointing power that a medical necessity exists for the donation.

 H. Employees wishing to become a donor may be required to undergo medical, psychological or other tests.
-Absences for such purposes must be requested in advance in the same manner as required to use sick or vacation/annual leave.
+Absences for such purposes much be requested in advance in the same manner as required to use sick or vacation/annual leave.
 The time an employee is approved to be absent for such purposes shall be deducted from the employee’s accrued leave balance.

 I. If the donor employee is temporarily unable to return to work after exhausting Donor Leave, the employee may, subject to medical verification, use any paid or unpaid leave available to the employee until able to return to work.
-Such leave may include, but is not limited to, sick, vacation, annual, personal, CTO, Family Medical, catastrophic, and medical leave.
+Such leave may include, but is not limited to, sick leave, vacation, annual, personal, CTO, Family Medical, catastrophic, and medical leave.

-J. If the donor employee is permanently unable to return to work following the donation, the employee will be separated and paid for any leave balances including but not limited to vacation. annual leave and/or CTO current balances.
+J. If the donor employee is permanently unable to return to work following the donation, the employee will be separated and paid for any leave balances including but not limited to vacation, annual leave, and/or CTO current balances.
 The payment for such balances shall be computed by projecting the accumulated time on a calendar basis as though the employee were taking time off.
-If during the period of projection, the employee is able to return to work. the employee will have a mandatory right to be reinstated to his/her former position.
+If during the period of projection, the employee is able to return to work, the employee will have a mandatory right to be reinstated to his/her former position.